abiquo/abiquo-chef-agent/README.md

     gem build abiquo-chef-agent.gemspec

 This will generate the `abiquo-chef-gem` in the current folder.
+Or alternatively, using ```rake```:

+    rake

+Will run tests and build the gem.
+For a list of tasks run:

+    rake -T

 ## Contributing to abiquo-chef-agent